Applied Mathematics

 English language proficiency:

-Degree earned or in progress at a U.S./Canadian institution
+Degree earned or in progress at a U.S. institution

 Degree earned or in progress at an institution where English is the only medium of instruction

 Official exam scores from either the TOEFL iBT (institution code is 3682), IELTS, PTE exam, or Duolingo English Test.
-Scores are valid for two years from the test date.
+Scores are valid for 2 years from the test date.

 Program objectives